Optus commits to Australian 5G rollout in early 2019

-Optus, Australia’s second-largest telecommunications company, today announced that it will be the first to launch 5G wireless service in the country, beginning in early 2019.
+Australia’s second-largest telecommunications company, Optus today announced that it will be the first to launch 5G wireless service in the country, beginning in early 2019.
 Having achieved test speeds of 2 Gigabits per second in an outdoor trial with Huawei hardware, Optus is promising “15 times faster” wireless internet, a significant improvement for Australian 4G/LTE users.

-The recent trial focused on so-called fixed 5G wireless, which replaces a home’s or business’ traditional wired broadband modem with a high-speed wireless device.
+The recent trial focused on so-called fixed 5G wireless, which replaces traditional wired broadband modems for homes or businesses with a high-speed wireless device.
 In this case, the tested Huawei 5G dual-band device used spectrum in both millimeter-wave and 3.5GHz bands.
-Optus says that its early 2019 rollout will focus on fixed 5G hardware, with mobile 5G — smartphones, tablets, and other portable devices — following once their release dates are more concrete.
+Optus says that its early 2019 rollout will focus on fixed 5G hardware, with mobile 5G — smartphones, tablets, and other portable devices — following once release dates are more concrete.

 Optus expects to spend 2018 building out its network using 4.5G bridge technologies that can be quickly leveraged for 5G service when needed.
-On its own and with its Singaporean parent company Singtel, Optus has partnered with Huawei and Nokia to collaborate on 5G networking gear, recently testing Huawei in-home devices, as well as Nokia tower-mounted hardware.
+On its own and with its Singaporean parent company, Singtel, Optus has partnered with Huawei and Nokia to collaborate on 5G networking gear, recently testing Huawei’s in-home devices, as well as Nokia’s tower-mounted hardware.
 Optus will work with its partners on fining-tune their 5G hardware to ensure compatibility with the global 5G standard.

 Australia’s leading carrier, Telstra, has not yet announced its 5G plans but has said that 2018 will be a “big year” for 5G and that it is planning a trial for the Commonwealth Games in April.